See, Play and Learn

 Treatments and Therapies

-- Current Treatments Available for Scleroderma Patients (Scleroderma Research Foundation)
+- Available Treatments for Complications and Conditions Associated with Scleroderma (Scleroderma Research Foundation)

 - Genetics Home Reference: systemic scleroderma (National Library of Medicine)